 Terry (a verified customer) said in July 2019, “In the end, it came down to two factors: noise and cost.
 Vitamix sells a model called “The Quiet One” that comes with an enclosure case but only has a 3 year warranty and is intended for commercial use.
 The price is steep that comes in around $1,900.
 Our next choice was the Ascent A3500 but we could not imagine trying to tolerate running a noisy blender in the kitchen.
 Although there are aftermarket acrylic enclosures for sale, an educated guess as to why these are not endorsed is because they do not provide adequate ventilation and may cause the blender to overheat.”

-Customers who bought this Blendtec noted that its parts were dishwasher-safe only on the top rack and some claimed the lid was not dishwasher safe at all.
-Also, some said the until “danced” when it first starts to blend, causing you to need to hold it still for the first few seconds.
+Negatives?
+Customers who bought this Blendtec noted that its parts were dishwasher safe only on the top rack and some claimed the lid was not dishwasher safe at all.
+Also, some said the unit “danced” when it first starts to blend, creating a need to hold it still for the first few seconds.
 Finally, some stated that they thought the blender was too expensive.

 Hamilton Beach Professional Quiet Shield Blender

 - Motor: 1500 watt (strong enough for whole-fruit blender juicing).